jdillard/sphinx-sitemap/README.rst

 and then manually add their locations to a `sitemapindex`_ file.

 The extension will look at the `language`_ config value for the current language being built, and the `locale_dirs`_ value for the directory for alternate languages, so make sure those are set.

-**Note:** The extension is currently opinionated, in that it will also use the `version`_ config value in the generated URL.
-Setting it to ``latest`` is appropriate for most use cases.
+**Note:** The extension is currently opinionated, in that it will also use the `version`_ config value, if set, after the ``language`` value in the generated URL.
+Setting it to ``latest`` is appropriate for most use cases, but it can also be left blank.

 The end result is something like the following for each language/version build::